Marble Game Getter: United States

-In the United States, due to their being single-shot combination guns, Marble Game Getter models featuring shotgun barrel lengths of more than or equal to 12 in and less than 18 in require a $5 transfer tax stamp and registration as an Any Other Weapon to be in compliance with the National Firearms Act (NFA).
+In the United States, due to their being single-shot combination guns, Marble Game Getter models featuring shotgun barrel lengths of more than or equal to 12 in and less than 18 in require a transfer tax stamp and registration as an Any Other Weapon to be in compliance with the NFA.
 Original Model 1908 and Model 1921 models produced before 1943 are Curios & Relics under US law, but are still subject to the provisions of the NFA if their barrels are less than 18 in in length.
 The 18-inch barrel variation was administratively removed from the NFA in 1939 by the Bureau of Internal Revenue after determining that it was not concealable on the person.
 The NFA does not apply to the version with 18-inch barrels and folding stocks, but removal of the stock makes the weapon less than 26 in, and thus qualify as a weapon made from a rifle/shotgun under the NFA.